 Mary of Guise (also called Mary of Lorraine), ruled Scotland as regent from 1554 until her death in 1560.
 A noblewoman from the Lotharingian House of Guise, which played a prominent role in 16th-century French politics, Mary became queen consort upon her marriage to King James V of Scotland in 1538.
 (Wikipedia).
 She worshipped at this church in 1559 and her coat of arms is displayed in the entrance today.
 Mary had fortified the town and she was in Leith being guarded by the thousands of French troops stationed there at the time.

 When excavating for the trams in 2019, mass graves were found.
-There were 50 per cent more bodies of women than men, and the bodies were smaller, showing signs of malnourishment compared to the national average.
-An exhibition and book were made and it was posited that it had something to do with the plague and/or that they were from the poorhouse.
+There were 50 per cent more bodies of women than men, and the bodies were smaller than the average woman today, showing signs of malnourishment compared to the national average even then.
+An exhibition and book were made and it was posited that they had something to do with the plague and/or that they were from the poorhouse.
+There is a banner in the entrance to The Museum of Edinburgh with some information about this and the book is sold in the shop there.

 The graves of Jane Eliza Mackie and Jane Smart (left)